 What constitutes a violation of OpenSea’s copyright policy?

 A copyright is an exclusive legal right given to the creator over the ability to distribute a creative work.
 If you are unsure whether you own the rights to work on OpenSea, we recommend that you consult an attorney as we are unable to provide legal advice.

 How can I file a copyright takedown request?

-To request that a collection or item be taken down because you believe that it violates your copyright, please complete this form.
+To request that a collection or item be taken down because you believe that it violates your copyright, please submit a ticket.
 Note that we may forward your complaint/takedown request to the subject of the request (with any PII redacted) and encourage parties to resolve disputes directly.

 Alternatively, you can email your request to firstname.lastname@example.org (preferred) or mail it to our physical address: